dmirand/save_tuning_mod/packaging/readme.txt

 user_config.txt
 ===============
 In the user_config.txt, the operator can use certain well known values to control how the Tuning Module operates.
-So far, there is only one parameter that can be used.
-The following is an explanation for it:
+So far, there are 2 parameter that can be used.
+The following is an explanation for them:

 a. apply_default_system_tuning
 The apply_default_system_tuning parameter is used to tell the Tuning Module if